Oshibana

 Pressed flower decoupage on a miniature chair.

-(押し花, Oshibana) is the art of using pressed flowers and other botanical materials to create an entire picture from these natural elements.

-Such pressed flower art consists of drying flower petals and leaves in a flower press to flatten them, exclude light and press out moisture.
-These elements are then used to "paint" an artistic composition.
+(押し花, Oshibana) is the art of using pressed flowers and other botanical materials to create a picture entirely from natural elements.
+The production of pressed flower art involves adding flower petals and leaves to a flower press to flatten them and squeeze out moisture, with the resulting materials then used to "paint" an artistic composition.
 The origin of this art form has been traced to 16th century Japan, but it is now practiced worldwide.
 The resulting artwork is referred to as an oshibana.

 Historical background

-As early as the 16th century, samurai were said to have created oshibana as one of their disciplines to promote patience, harmony with nature and powers of concentration.
-Similarly, as botanists in Europe began systematic collection and preservation of specimens, art forms with the pressed plant materials developed, particularly during the Victorian era.
+As early as the 16th century, samurai were said to have created oshibana as one of their disciplines to promote patience, harmony with nature, and powers of concentration.
+Similarly, as botanists in Europe began systematic collection and preservation of specimens, art forms using the pressed plant materials developed, particularly during the Victorian era.

-The art form became popular in the Holy Land in the late 1890s and into the 20th century when elaborate souvenir books combining photographs of the holy sites and the pressed flowers gathered at these sites.
-These photographs and pressed, dried flowers were artistically formatted and bound between olive wood covers to be sold to visitors.
-American actress Grace Kelly, during her years as Princess Grace of Monaco, practiced oshibana and helped promote the art of pressed flowers worldwide, employing pressed botanical materials sent to her from abroad.
+The art form became popular in the Holy Land in the late 1890s and into the 20th century, when elaborate souvenir books would combine photographs of holy sites and the pressed flowers gathered at these sites.
+These photographs and pressed dried flowers were artistically formatted and bound between olive wood covers to be sold to visitors.
+American actress Grace Kelly, during her years as princess of Monaco, practiced oshibana and helped promote the art of pressed flowers worldwide, employing pressed botanical materials sent to her from abroad.
 My Book of Flowers, published in 1980, includes chapters on her art.

-Outside of Asia

-Outside of Asia, the art gained popularity in Britain during the Victorian era and experienced a revival from the 1970s to the early 2000s.
-Some artists outside of Asia have continued to use it.
+The art experienced a revival in the United Kingdom from the 1970s to the early 2000s.
+Some artists outside of Asia have continued to practice oshibana.

+Traditional and emerging methods

-Pressing flowers makes them appear flat, and there is often a change in color, ranging from faded colors to a greater intensity of vibrant colors.
-The pressed flowers and leaves can be used in a variety of craft projects.
+Pressing flowers makes them appear flat, and there is often a change in color resulting from this process, ranging from faded hues to more vibrant and intense colors.
+Pressed flowers and leaves can be used in a variety of craft projects.
 They are often mounted on special paper, such as handmade paper, Ingres paper, Japanese paper, or paper decorated by marbling.
-Each leaf and flower is glued onto a precise location.
-With a creative approach to the use of materials, a leaf becomes a tree and petals form mountains.
+Each leaf and flower is glued onto a precise location as part of the construction of larger images.

 Washes of watercolor painting are sometimes applied to the backing paper before the pressed material is attached.
 Pressed material may also be mounted on fabrics, such as velvet, silk, linen or cotton.

-Petals and leaves can be applied to wood furnishings using the technique of decoupage.
+Petals and leaves can also be applied to wood furnishings using the technique of decoupage.